Michael Bacht: Work

-Bacht's aim as an artist is the visualisation of dialectical processes between artistic material and aesthetic design principles that always unfold as respectful mimesis of cyclic laws of nature. „The wave“, writes Hans Gercke, „fascinates him in its polarity of height and depth, light and shade, concave and convex movement, serenity and dynamic“.
+Bacht's aim as an artist is the visualisation of dialectical processes between artistic material and aesthetic design principles that always unfold as respectful mimesis of cyclic laws of nature.
+Hans Gercke writes, "The wave, writes fascinates him in its polarity of height and depth, light and shade, concave and convex movement, serenity and dynamic".
 Such elementary experiences, the rhythm that all organic life depends on, the pulse of our bloodstream, the tides, day and night, the seasons, the law of tension and release, are objectified in all work groups and lend aesthetic unity to Bacht's work.

 Early work groups, developed from 1975 to 1985, are the embossed prints, followed from 1985 to 1990 by anode pictures.
 In the late 1980s and 1990s, Bacht created major works like „Shrine for a Stone“ with several variations, the series of book objects, earth circles and makimono pictures as well as his first large-scale floor installations.
 In 1995, Bacht introduced light as a design instrument.
 From 2000, a series of critical homages to key figures of classical modernism (Mondrian, Malewitsch) and the White Installations were added to the canon of work groups.
 Another work group is dedicated to objects and architectonic structures for an alternative sepulchral culture.

 All work groups are flanked by an encyclopaedia of satirical objects, assembled under the group title „Kein Wunder“.